-Activity Hazards Recommended Controls Air sampling and monitoring Electrical Sampling pumps Ambient environment Grounded plugs should be used.
-Generators or air pumps should be used in dry areas away from possible ignition sources.
+Activity Hazards Recommended Controls Air sampling and monitoring Electrical Sampling pumps Grounded plugs should be used.
+Generators or air pumps should be used in dry areas, away from possible ignition sources.
 Do not stand in water or other liquids when handling equipment.
 Electrical equipment will conform to OSHA 1910.303(a) and 1910.305(a),(f),(f)(3).
 Ground fault interrupters are used in the absence of properly grounded circuitry or when portable tools must be used in wet areas.
 Extension cords should be protected from damage and maintained in good condition.
-Air pumps should be placed within easy reach using an OSHA-approved ladder or elevated platform or by placing the pump on a stake. and readings Personnel should be thoroughly familiar with the use, limitations, and operating characteristics of the monitoring instruments.
+Air pumps should be placed within easy reach using Ambient environment and readings an OSHA-approved ladder or elevated platform or by placing the pump on a stake.
+Personnel should be thoroughly familiar with the use, limitations, and operating characteristics of the monitoring instruments.
 Perform continuous monitoring in variable atmospheres.
-Use intrinsically safe instruments until the absence of combustible gases or vapor is anticipated.
+Use intrinsically safe instruments until the absence of busiles and a series and a series of the series of